zmkfirmware/zmk/docs/docs/dev-setup.md

 #### Per Shell

-To load the Zephyr environment properly for just one transient shell, run:
+To load the Zephyr environment properly for just one transient shell, run the following from your ZMK checkout directory:

 ```
-source zmk/zephyr/zephyr-env.sh
+source zephyr/zephyr-env.sh
 ```

 #### All Shells